 Use a multi-meter for troubleshooting.

-The voltage reading should between 0.6VDC to 3.0 VCD between AUX(-) and the Sensor Input(-).
+The voltage reading should between 0.6VDC to 3.0 VDC between AUX(-) and the Sensor Input(-).

 Anything above this could damage the internal circuitry

 Readings out of these ranges will typically read No-Data on Insight,

 regardless if the EA800-ip shows a valid reading.